 Solution: Weepa’s Termite Protector Weep Hole Screen, made from bifenthrin infused plastic can be easily installed to deter termites for up to 2 years.
 Bifenthrin is also known to deter ants and cockroaches and early anecdotal studies are very promising.
 If you also need bushfire protection this product can by used in conjunction with our stainless steel Protector Weep Hole Screen.

 3. Entry Point for Sparks and Embers during Bushfires.

 Weep holes provide access for embers during bushfires sometimes with devastating consequences.
 Sparks enter the wall and roof cavity and the house ignites ‘from the inside’.
 It’s common to hear stories about firefighters saving houses in the direct path of a bushfires only to find houses further back suddenly exploding into flames.

-In Australia the Building Code for bushfire-prone areas (AS3959:2018) has specific requirements for ember screening in weep holes in all houses built in areas of declared bushfire risk including BAL-A12.5, BAL-A19, BAL-A29, BAL-A40, BAL-FZ.
+In Australia the Building Code for bushfire-prone areas (AS3959:2018) has specific requirements for ember screening in weep holes in brick walls in all houses built in areas of declared bushfire risk including BAL-A12.5, BAL-A19, BAL-A29, BAL-A40, BAL-FZ.